BlockBusterBPL/datapackmanager/README.md

   - Mac OS: `/Users/{yourname}/Library/Application Support/minecraft`

 Operates From The Subdirectory Of `datapackmanager`
 This Program Will Add And Remove Data From Your Minecraft Installation.
-If you reinstall minecraft, or delete the datapackmanager directory, this program will no longer work
+If you reinstall minecraft, or delete the datapackmanager directory, this program will no longer work.
+Your personal information is not used by this software, and therefore, can not be sent to me, if the software is installed correctly.